 Worst of all, insurance websites saw an overall six percent decline in quality in 2019, according to the Gartner L2 Digital IQ Index: Insurance US report.

-The precarious state of online insurance shopping runs directly counter to customers’ desire to purchase any policy quickly and easily.
+The precarious state of online insurance shopping runs directly counter to customers’ desire to conduct immediate insurance transactions.
 It also makes it difficult to attract customers who want to purchase all their necessary coverage from a single insurance company.